eclipse-csi/otterdog/docs/reference/organization/repository/branch-or-tag.md

-A BranchOrTag represents either a branch or tag pattern to use within an [Environment].
+A BranchOrTag represents either a branch or tag pattern to use within an [Environment](environment.md).
 The following format is used to distinguish between tags and branches:

 | Type   | Format          | Example                  |